Qatar, Shell in $6.4 billion petchem plant agreement

-DOHA Qatar signed a deal with Royal Dutch Shell (RDSa.L) on Sunday to develop a $6.4 billion petrochemicals complex in the Ras Laffan industrial city in the Gulf Arab state.
+DOHA Qatar signed a deal with Royal Dutch Shell on Sunday to develop a $6.4 billion (4.0 billion pounds) petrochemicals complex in the Ras Laffan industrial city in the Gulf Arab state.

 Qatar's energy minister, Mohammed al-Sada, and Shell chief executive Peter Voser signed the agreement in Doha.